COMPETE

 Created by business people, for business - STEMatch COMPETE began as an experiment by tech delivery and tech-user companies such as IBM, Mimecast, State Street Bank and Harvard Pilgrim Health Care.
 Tech execs evaluated the cybersecurity curriculum at MassBay Community College - and interviewed and assessed students’ “hireability”, to determine if community colleges could be a scalable talent feeder for tech jobs.

 The tech execs’ unanimous conclusion?
 Community college students CAN be effective entry-level hires, with additional work skills training, mentoring, and internship experience.
+And this is what the COMPETE program provides hard-working students.

 STEMatch COMPETE